What to Look for When Buying a Car: Your New Car Checklist

 Updated

-The purchase of a new car is an important decision.
-You will be investing a lot of money into your ride, so it is important that you do not find yourself saddled with regret shortly after you drive it home.
-It is possible that you will overlook small, annoying features while you are still checking out the car in the showroom.
+The purchase of a new car is a big decision.
+You will be investing a lot of money into your ride, so it's important you don't find yourself regretting your large purchase shortly after you drive it home.
+Thousands of new car owners have suffered from buyer's remorse.

-Although it is true that you cannot judge a book by its cover, it is important that you be happy with the outward appearance and design of the car you are considering.
-Take a walk around the car and check out the following features:
+Although it's true that you can't judge a book by its cover, it's important that you're happy with the outward appearance and design of the car you're considering.
+You might want to ask yourself some key questions to determine if the vehicle is really right for you.
+Take a walk around the car and make sure the following exterior features meet your needs:

-• Color: This is a minor detail, but this is going to be your car for years to come.
+• Color: This is a minor detail, but this will be your car for years to come.
 Do you like the color?
 Does it appeal to you?
 Does this car come in other colors that you like more?

 • Overall appearance: Stand back and take a good look at the car.
 Will you be happy seeing it in your driveway?
-Are there things about its outward appearance that you do not care for?
+Are there things about its outward appearance that you don't care for?
 Can you live with these things?

 • Spare tire: Is the spare tire a standard tire or a donut?
 Where is it located?
-Is it is easy to access?
-Some new cars do not have a spare tire at all.
-Instead, they rely on “drive-flat” tires that enable you drive about 50 miles on a flat.
-If your prospective car uses these tires, be sure to ask how much replacement tires cost, as, according to Edmunds, they tend to be very expensive.
+Is it easy to access?
+Some new cars don't have a spare tire at all.
+Instead, they rely on drive-flat tires that enable you to drive about 50 miles on a flat.
+If your prospective car uses these tires, be sure to ask how much replacement tires cost.

 • Gas cap: This may seem like an insignificant detail, but for some people, the side of the car where the gas cap is located really matters.
-If you are used to it being on one side and the car you are considering has it on the other, how long will it take you to get used to this change?
+If you are used to it being on one side, and the car you are considering has it on the other, how long will it take you to get used to this change?
 Also, does the gas cap lock?
-Must it be unlocked with a key or is there a mechanism inside the car?
+Is it only unlocked with a key, or is there a mechanism inside the car?

-• Running boards: Running boards can aid in the entry to vehicles that sit high off the ground.
+• Running boards: Running boards can help you enter vehicles that sit high off the ground.
 Is the vehicle you are considering equipped with running boards?
-Will they serve a useful purpose or merely cause you to dirty your pants legs in slushy or muddy conditions?
+Will they serve a useful purpose or simply cause you to dirty your pants and legs in slushy or muddy conditions?

 Get into your new car and look around.
-Do not limit yourself to sitting in the driver’s seat.
-Try out the passenger seat and the rear seats (if your car is equipped with them) as well.
+Don't limit yourself to sitting in the driver’s seat.
+Try out the passenger seat and the rear seats as well.
+Survey the vehicle's full interior and keep the following questions in mind:

 • Ease of entry and exit: Is it easy to get into and out of the vehicle?
 Are you likely to bump your head on the trim?
 Do you need to hold onto something to get out?
 What if you will be driving elderly relatives around?
 Will they be able to enter and exit the vehicle easily?